 Graphic Packaging (GPK) Dips More Than Broader Markets: What You Should Know

-Heading into today, shares of the packaging company had gained 5.12% over the past month, outpacing the Industrial Products sector's gain of 0.48% and lagging the S&P 500's gain of 7.71% in that time.
+Coming into today, shares of the packaging company had gained 5.09% in the past month.
+In that same time, the Industrial Products sector gained 4.57%, while the S&P 500 gained 6.22%.

-Graphic Packaging will be looking to display strength as it nears its next earnings release, which is expected to be May 2, 2023.
-The company is expected to report EPS of $0.62, up 29.17% from the prior-year quarter.
-Meanwhile, our latest consensus estimate is calling for revenue of $2.39 billion, up 6.31% from the prior-year quarter.
+Wall Street will be looking for positivity from Graphic Packaging as it approaches its next earnings report date.
+This is expected to be May 2, 2023.
+In that report, analysts expect Graphic Packaging to post earnings of $0.62 per share.
+This would mark year-over-year growth of 29.17%.
+Our most recent consensus estimate is calling for quarterly revenue of $2.39 billion, up 6.31% from the year-ago period.

 GPK's full-year Zacks Consensus Estimates are calling for earnings of $2.75 per share and revenue of $9.9 billion.
 These results would represent year-over-year changes of +18.03% and +4.92%, respectively.

-Any recent changes to analyst estimates for Graphic Packaging should also be noted by investors.
+It is also important to note the recent changes to analyst estimates for Graphic Packaging.
 These recent revisions tend to reflect the evolving nature of short-term business trends.
 With this in mind, we can consider positive estimate revisions a sign of optimism about the company's business outlook.

 The Zacks Rank system, which ranges from #1 (Strong Buy) to #5 (Strong Sell), has an impressive outside-audited track record of outperformance, with #1 stocks generating an average annual return of +25% since 1988.
-Over the past month, the Zacks Consensus EPS estimate has moved 0.12% higher.
-Graphic Packaging is currently a Zacks Rank #2 (Buy).
+Within the past 30 days, our consensus EPS projection has moved 0.18% higher.
+Graphic Packaging currently has a Zacks Rank of #1 (Strong Buy).

-Investors should also note Graphic Packaging's current valuation metrics, including its Forward P/E ratio of 9.06.
-Its industry sports an average Forward P/E of 12.44, so we one might conclude that Graphic Packaging is trading at a discount comparatively.
+In terms of valuation, Graphic Packaging is currently trading at a Forward P/E ratio of 9.1.
+For comparison, its industry has an average Forward P/E of 12.32, which means Graphic Packaging is trading at a discount to the group.

-It is also worth noting that GPK currently has a PEG ratio of 0.36.
-This popular metric is similar to the widely-known P/E ratio, with the difference being that the PEG ratio also takes into account the company's expected earnings growth rate.
-The Containers - Paper and Packaging was holding an average PEG ratio of 2.59 at yesterday's closing price.
+We can also see that GPK currently has a PEG ratio of 0.36.
+The PEG ratio is similar to the widely-used P/E ratio, but this metric also takes the company's expected earnings growth rate into account.
+Containers - Paper and Packaging stocks are, on average, holding a PEG ratio of 2.62 based on yesterday's closing prices.

 The Containers - Paper and Packaging industry is part of the Industrial Products sector.
-This group has a Zacks Industry Rank of 36, putting it in the top 15% of all 250+ industries.
+This industry currently has a Zacks Industry Rank of 33, which puts it in the top 14% of all 250+ industries.

 You can find more information on all of these metrics, and much more, on Zacks.com.